 How do I make a Puerto Rico-style coffee?

-Buying Puerto Rican beans isn’t all you need to do to make your coffee Puerto Rican-style.
+Buying the best Puerto Rican coffee beans isn’t all you need to do to make your coffee Puerto Rican-style.
 Traditional Puerto Rican coffee, called café con leche, is made by boiling very finely ground coffee in water.
 Use one heaping tablespoon of ground coffee per cup of water.

 Once the coffee is boiled, it’s typically poured through a “colador,” a traditional Puerto Rican coffee filter.
 A colador is a triangle-shaped tightly woven cloth filter held up by a wood handle.
 If you don’t have one, you can use any paper or cloth filter.